 Some sesame dressing is too creamy (more mayonnaise) and he doesn’t like it too much.
-This dressing on the other hand has just enough mayonnaise to be called “sesame dressing”.
-I’m happy because it’s healthier version by using less mayo.
+This dressing, on the other hand, has just enough mayonnaise to be called “sesame dressing”.
+I’m happy because it’s a healthier version by using less mayo.
 You might want to add more mayo if you prefer the dressing to be more creamy.
 Have a great weekend everyone!

 - Put sesame seeds in a frying pan and toast them on low heat.
 When 2-3 sesame seeds start popping, remove from the heat.

 - Grind the toasted sesame seeds with a mortar and pestle until smooth.

 - Combine all the ingredients in a bowl and whisk everything together.
 Drizzle on top of a simple salad of ice burg lettuce topped with tomatoes, boiled eggs, wakame, and corn.
 You can keep the dressing in the refrigerator for up to a week.